AdaGold/react-chatlog/README.md

 # React Chat Log
-In this project you will use core React concepts to build a chat messenger-style application which displays a log of chat messages between two people, using static data from a JSON file.
+In this project you will use core React concepts to build a chat messenger-style application that displays a log of chat messages between two people, using static data from a JSON file.
 We will build user interaction with a like feature and a color choosing feature.

 ## Skills Assessed
-- Building React components which recieve data through props
+- Building React components that recieve data through props
-- Building React container components which pass information to their subcomponents
+- Building React container components that pass information to their subcomponents
 - Initializing and using state within a component
-- Passing callback functions to child components and use them to update state
+- Passing callback functions to child components and using them to update state
 - Practice reading and running tests
 - Using git as part of the development workflow
 - Demonstrating understanding of the front-end layer, and the relationship between user interaction and the UI